 UB FOOTBALL HEAD COACH

-The Bulls featured an explosive offense that ranked second in the Mid-American Conference, averaging 432 yards per game and led the MAC with 291 passing yards per outing.
-UB's 5,183 yards of total offense were the most in school history for a single season.
+The Bulls featured an explosive offense in 2017 that ranked second in the Mid-American Conference, averaging 432 yards per game and led the MAC with 291 passing yards per outing.
+UB’s 5,183 yards of total offense were the third most in school history for a single season.
 The Bulls produced 20 plays of 45 yards or more and those 20 plays came from 10 different players.

 Buffalo posted key wins against Conference USA Champion Florida Atlantic as well as a nine-win Ohio team.
 The Bulls finished the season with three straight wins for the first time as an FBS program.
 In addition, UB’s six losses were by a total of 29 points, including two one-point losses and a three-point, seven-overtime loss.